 Data visualization tools like Tableau and Microsoft Power BI can help teams create effective visuals that lead to action.
 These tools can integrate with different data sources, providing a flexible and powerful way to present and share insights.

-Tableau, for instance, offers a wide range of curated templates that teams can use to create graphics.
-More skilled analytics professionals can also create their own custom visualizations.
+For instance, Tableau offers a wide range of curated templates that teams can use to create graphics.
+More skilled analytics professionals can also create their custom visualizations.

 Final Challenge: Data Transformation

 Data transformation remains a large challenge when it comes to delivering value from data.
 Data volumes continue to grow, while formats are becoming more diverse and complex.
 Data engineers are continually challenged to transform this data into something consumable by the analytics team but are often left to use crude, code-heavy tools.

 Datameer’s powerful SaaS data transformation platform removes these barriers.
 It runs in Snowflake – your modern, scalable cloud data warehouse – and together combined to provide a highly scalable and flexible environment to transform your data into meaningful analytics.
 With Datameer, you can:

 - Allow your non-technical analytics team members to work with your complex data without the need to write code using Datameer’s no-code and low-code data transformation interfaces,

 - Collaborate amongst technical and non-technical team members to build data models and the data transformation flows to fulfill these models, each using their skills and knowledge

 - Fully enrich analytics datasets to add even more flavor to your analysis using the diverse array of graphical formulas and functions,

 - Generate rich documentation and add user-supplied attributes, comments, tags, and more to share searchable knowledge about your data across the entire analytics community,

 - Use the catalog-like documentation features to crowd-source your data governance processes for greater data democratization and data literacy,